About Us

 Our founders, Don and Connie West, established the Folklife Center to assist and educate the young people of the mountains.
 He was a successful poet, historian, educator, and activist.
 Don and his wife, portrait artist Connie West, created programs to instill pride in Appalachian cultural heritage and promoted a culture of self-reliance and personal strength.
 They were instrumental in helping young people further their educations and retain pride in who they are.

-Each year we assist families in need through our Service Work program. college, church and civic groups come to the Folklife Center to learn about Appalachia while performing volunteer work for folks in our area facing hard times.
+Each year we assist families in need through our Service Work Program.
+College, church and civic groups come to the Folklife Center to learn about Appalachia while performing volunteer work for folks in our area facing hard times.
 This program helps people with their home repair needs and provides other services to community non-profit and grassroots organizations.
 The program also allows our volunteers to learn about Appalachian heritage and culture.
 They gain valuable teamwork and leadership skills while learning specific home repair skills at the same time.

 Learning Day Camp is the highlight of our educational activities.
-We bring area children to the Center for extra educational opportunities from certified teachers who are experts in reading and math to reinforce the skills taught at school.
+We bring area children to the Center for extra educational opportunities from certified teachers, who are experts in reading and math, to reinforce the skills taught at school.
 The individual attention and camp setting gives the children the chance to find out that learning can be fun.
 Other educational programs focus on our environment and how we can be good stewards in our communities.
 We also offer demonstrations and workshops on various aspects of Appalachian culture.

 We have a long history of festivals and creative events.
 This started with traditional mountain music festivals in 1968, and has continued by adding blues and jazz festivals, rock concerts, and world music festivals.
 We also allow other organizations to hold their special events on our site.
-ASFC hosts the Culturefest world music and arts festival every September.

 History

 The Folklife Center was founded by Don West, a published poet with a strong progressive and moral voice, who worked throughout his life on projects in civil rights and fair treatment of working people.
-In 1965 Don West bought land at Pipestem to establish a center that would provide educational enrichment to disadvantaged young people and that would focus on “the restoration of self-respect and human dignity lost as a consequence of the region’s colonial relationship with industrial America”.
+In 1965, Don West bought land at Pipestem to establish a center that would provide educational enrichment to disadvantaged young people, and that would focus on “the restoration of self-respect and human dignity lost as a consequence of the region’s colonial relationship with industrial America.”

-In 1967 the Folklife Center was incorporated as part of the Universal Christian Church.
+In 1967, the Folklife Center was incorporated as part of the Universal Christian Church.
 The Universal Christian Church, was non-sectarian and committed to creating a world fellowship based on Christian brotherhood, tolerance and charity.
 By 1968, active programing had begun at Pipestem.
-In that year, the 1st educational camp was held for 55 students, and the first music festival was held.
+In that year, the first educational camp was held for 55 students, and the first music festival was held.
 Don eventually turned the center over to a board of directors to be run as a non-profit corporation.
-The center continues to receive support from many church groups, particularly the UCC. but is no longer directly a part of the UCC.
+The center continues to receive support from many church groups, particularly the UCC, but is no longer directly a part of the UCC.

 The mantle of this responsibility has been passed down through the board of directors and several executive directors over the years.
 The first of these worked directly with Don, and the more recent ones with the board.
-Today’s message may be different in some ways, and at times carried out differently but the fundamental message of self-respect, human dignity, tolerance and charity propelled by pride in our Mountain Heritage has remained the same.
+Today’s message may be different in some ways, and at times carried out differently, but the fundamental message of self-respect, human dignity, tolerance, and charity, propelled by pride in our Mountain Heritage, has remained the same.

 Board of Directors